What is ISMS?

 In other words, "companies that have acquired ISMS" are:

-We have created proper systems and rules to manage information security, and
+We have established proper systems and rules to manage information security!

-we operate in accordance with those systems and rules!
+We operate in accordance with these well-defined systems and rules!

 This means that the company has been approved by the screening company

-will confirm whether the created system is being maintained without any problems and whether it is being properly reviewed.
+will verify that the system you created is being maintained without problems and that it is being properly reviewed and updated.

-If there are any problems, it will be withdrawn, but basically,
+If there are any problems, it can be withdrawn, but basically,

-will evolve into a company that you can use with even greater peace of mind.
+we evolve into a company that our customers can use with greater peace of mind.

 Well, I think I was able to give you a general idea of what ISMS is

-The basic and main activity of ISMS is to fight against "risks," "threats," and "vulnerabilities."
+the basic and main activities of ISMS involve combating "risks," "threats," and "vulnerabilities."

 ISMS is a battle against "risks," "threats," and "vulnerabilities"

-When implementing an ISMS, you cannot avoid battling "risks," "threats," and "vulnerabilities."
+When implementing an ISMS, one cannot avoid battling "risks," "threats," and "vulnerabilities."

 In the section "What is ISMS?", I said, "We create the systems and rules!"

-There are various reasons, but the main three are as follows:
+There are many reasons, but the three main ones are:

 Difficult words have come up